High energy collision without fine tuning: Acceleration and multiple collisions of shells in a bound system: Results

-We also solve equation of motions for the shells with $R_0=1.5$, of which solutions are illustrated in \fig{fig-epsilon2} (c) and (d).
-These solutions are qualitatively same as the case of $R_0=1$, denoting that large center of mass energies are obtained for $E_0\lesssim 0.55$.
-For most of solutions with $E_0\gtrsim 0.55$, one shell lastly gains large energy $E\geq 1$ due to energy exchange by collisions, there by causing to escape from the system.
+We also solve equation of motions for the shells with $R_0=1.5$, of which solutions are illustrated in \fig{fig-epsilon2} (c) and \fig{fig-epsilon2}(d).
+These solutions are qualitatively the same as the case of $R_0=1$, denoting that large center of mass energies are obtained for $E_0\lesssim 0.55$.
+For most of the solutions with $E_0\gtrsim 0.55$, one shell lastly gains large energy $E\geq 1$ due to energy exchange by collisions, thereby causing to escape from the system.